 Enter Clara, who in 1996 also came from the animal rescue centre, but seemed to be more interested in food than in hunting!
 She spent quite a lot of time at a café near the museum, where she was given many treats, but folk at the Visitor Information Centre fed her too.
 As a result, said Richard, 'She is now quite huge, but still attractive in a Marilyn Monroe/Diana Dors sort of way.'
 Her photos certainly showed her looking very glamorous.

-Erik the Red, the most recent of the RCOs, arrived appropriately enough on Canada Day 2000, during the Tall Ships Regatta, which was being held that year in Halifax.
-He was a little ginger kitten, probably only some three months old, who was 'hanging around the gangplank looking thin and a little dirty and grungy'.
+Erik the Red, the most recent of the RCOs, arrived in the autumn of 1998.
+The young ginger cat, thin and dirty, had followed Steve Read, then the assistant shipkeeper, one night.
 Calls to local animal shelters gave no clues and no one claimed him, so as Erik seemed to have decided he liked the place, he stayed and was given a new collar and identity tag.
-Steve Read, then assistant shipkeeper who lived on board, took on responsibility for the new arrival, who soon started to earn his keep by catching and killing a rat which had been annoying the crew and then deposited it in Steve's shoe!
+Steve, who lived on board, took on responsibility for the new arrival, who soon started to earn his keep by dispatching the rodents that Clara had not been showing a great deal of interest in Erik deposited parts of one in Steve's shoe!

 He went home with her at the end of the day and met her partner and their cat Stanley.
 It wasn't until some days later that a secretary at the Department of Justice heard about Erik's disappearance from the Museum and put two and two together.
 After a phone call in which Erik 'spoke' to Steve and had his meow recognised, the cat was reunited with his delighted owner some ten days after his adventure had begun.
 'It's wonderful,' said Steve, 'like a family reunion'.
-The pair are shown in the photo, with the CSS Acadia in the background (photo courtesy of Darren Pittman/Herald Photo).
 Erik was a demon hunter with real attitude, and was often much too busy for photo opportunities!

 Her former partner Erik assumed full command of CSS Acadia and became quite noticeably more mellow and affectionate after Clara's departure.
 He seemed to sense he was in sole command, and started to approach members of the public in a way he would never have done before.
 Staff in surrounding businesses still had to be politely asked not to feed him, but the number of late-night calls from inebriated 'good samaritans' who found him out and about on his meanderings declined sharply.
 The collar he wore, with its witty message, finally seemed to be doing the job for which it was designed!

-However, the museum wanted to give him a good send-off, and so for one day only, on, 20 September 2015, he returned to his old haunts for a splendid retirement party.
-A hotline was set up for people to leave their comments and a special Facebook page, with many photos, recorded the event.
+The museum wanted to give him a good send-off, and so for one day only, on 20 September 2015, he returned to his old haunts for a splendid retirement party.
+A hotline was set up for people to leave their comments, and an event page at Facebook, with many photos, recorded the proceedings.
 On the day there was a huge turnout of guests and well-wishers; Richard MacMichael said: 'We were overwhelmed by the response and outpouring of love for the old boy and were amazed that he actually stayed put to absorb it all rather than retiring below decks as he usually would!'

-With many thanks and acknowledgements to Richard MacMichael of the Maritime Museum of the Atlantic, Halifax, NS.
+With many thanks and acknowledgements to Richard MacMichael of the MMA, Halifax, NS.

 If you'd like to comment please contact me,